garv720/stellar/README.md

 		b.
 Token distribution (tokenDistribution.js)

 		c.
-This distribution is simply made by publicizing that the SYL token is to sell with a price per unit in exchange of XLMs.
+This distribution is simply made by publicizing that the TKN token is to sell with a price per unit in exchange of XLMs.
 This is part of the Stellar protocols, and the Stellar network will resolve these orders on its own when there is a match.

 	7. Token purchaseToken purchase (purchaseToken.js)purchaseToken.js